Delta Epsilon Sigma: Symbols

+Its publication is the Delta Epsilon Sigma Journal.

 Membership

 Membership is by invitation sent from the college or university's chapter.
 Undergraduate students must be ranked in the top twenty percent of their class and have completed at least half of the credit requirements for their baccalaureate degree.
 Graduate students must also have a minimum GPA of 3.5 on a 4.0 scale and have completed at least half of the credits for their degree.
-Individual chapters can set more stringent GPA requirements.
-These excellent statistics alone do not assure membership; candidates must also have a record of dedication to intellectual activity and community service.
+Candidates must also have a record of dedication to intellectual activity and community service.
+Local chapters may also elect faculty, administrations, and staff for membership; alumni are eligible for membership if the previously met the requirements of membership or graduate cum laude.

+Chapters

+As of 2024, Delta Epsilon Sigma had chartered 119 chapters in the United States.